Odabiidamagewin

 Board of Directors

-SLMHC is governed by a Board of 15 directors appointed on the basis of “proportional representation” (as distinct from “skills” based appointments): Two-thirds Anishinaabe, one-third non-native.
+SLMHC is governed by a Board of 17 directors appointed on the basis of “proportional representation” (as distinct from “skills” based appointments): Two-thirds Anishinaabe, one-third non-Indigenous.
 This approach was outlined in the Sioux Lookout Four Party Hospital Services Agreement (1997).

-In accordance with the amendment to Regulation 965 under the Public Hospitals Act, the SLMHC Board composition has been adjusted to include the Chief Executive Officer, the Chief Nursing Executive, two physician representatives, and a traditional healer, as non-voting members.
+In accordance with the amendment to Regulation 965 under the Public Hospitals Act, the SLMHC Board composition was adjusted to include the Chief Executive Officer, Chief Nursing Executive, Chief of Staff, Medical Staff Association (MSA) President, and a Traditional Healer, as non-voting members.

-The Board is now comprised of 19 members: 11 First Nation and eight non-natives; 15 voting and four non-voting, using a “modified governance model.”
-It operates successfully as an “integrated board,” versus the nominal, representation, liaison, consultative, advisory, caucus, or other similar approaches taken by many other hospitals that have a mix of Indigenous and non-native members.
+The Board operates successfully as an “integrated board”, versus the nominal, representation, liaison, consultative, advisory, caucus or other similar approaches taken by other hospitals that have a mix of Indigenous and non-Indigenous members.

-The Elders’ Council is comprised of eight Elders, representing each of the Tribal Councils, the Independents and Lac Seul First Nation, plus the two Elders in Residence.
+The Council is comprised of eight Elders, representing each of the Tribal Councils, the Independents and Lac Seul First Nation, plus the four Gaziitodamegewatch (Elders in Residence).
 The Council members are appointed for two terms by consensus at the bi-annual Elder’s Gathering.
-The bi-annual gathering is usually the last meeting prior to the fiscal year-end, and its main purpose is to appoint members to any vacant Council position.
+The first gathering takes place the same week of the Anishinaabe Giizhigun Celebrations centred around National Indigenous Peoples Day.

 The Elders’ Gathering will continue to support issues management, as well as program and policy development.
 During these gatherings, the Elders are encouraged to visit with the patients and clients at the hospital and hostel, and also with the residents of the William A. George Extended Care Facility.